 Last month, Untapped Cities partnered with the Museum at Eldridge Street to open up the landmarked Eldridge Street Synagogue for an after hour wine reception for Untapped Cities readers.
 Before hand, we also hosted a Secrets of the Lower East Side tour created for Untapped in partnership with the Museum, led by Rachel Serkin, Family and Education Program Associate.

 Below are 10 of our favorite secrets about this stunning historical space, located in Chinatown/Lower East Side that we learned on the tour.
-Join us for an upcoming tour of the secrets of the synagogue and a wine reception:
+Join us for an upcoming tour of the secrets of the synagogue:

 Photograph by Kate Milford from Museum at Eldridge Street